ucan-wg/delegation/README.md

 Many thanks to [Hugo Dias], [Mikael Rogers], and the entire DAG House team for the real world feedback, and finding inventive new use cases.

-Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.
+Thank you to [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

 Many thanks to [Brian Ginsburg] and [Steven Vandevelde] for their many copy edits, feedback from real world usage, maintenance of the TypeScript implementation, and tools such as [ucan.xyz].